visto9259/laminas-console-symfony/README.md

 ```
 ### Configuring the application

-The file `application_config.php` provides the configuration for the console application and for the loading of the modules using the Zend Framework Module Manager.
+The file `application_config.php` provides the configuration for the console application and for the loading of the modules using the Laminas Framework Module Manager.
 It contains the following:

 ```php
 return [